top of page

 Others, however, falsely claimed my work as their own.

-My words were written to help others—a gift to humanity---not to be taken, altered, or used for personal recognition by those who have not done the necessary inner work and who can therefore not write from the heart.
+My words were written to help others—a gift to humanity---not to be taken, altered, or used for personal gain by those who have not done the necessary inner work and who can therefore not write from the heart.

 To those who have shared unauthorized versions: I kindly ask that you replace them with the authentic, unaltered version here and provide proper credit to the original author, Judith Espinosa.
 To everyone who has supported and respected my work—thank you!